c41x/hnr.el/README.md

 ## Keyboard shortcuts
 * n - down - select next
 * p - up - select previous
-* spacja - load more
+* space - load more
 * enter - open selected in browser
 * a - mark all as read
 * q - close